JasperEHunt/Markdownify/README.md

 This ReadMe file assumes the user is familiar with the very basics of using a command line/terminal prompt, such as navigating to a certain folder by using the command 'cd'.

-This tool was written by Jasper E. Hunt (JasperEHunt) on the 24th of May, 2023, and is distributed for free.
+This tool was written by Jasper E. Hunt (JasperEHunt) on the 24th of May, 2023, and is distributed for free under an MIT license.
+If you have any questions, please contact Jasper via email.

 ## Usage